Do not travel to Cambodia due to COVID-19. Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for Cambodia for COVID-19, indicating a high level of COVID-19 in the country.
+The Centers for Disease Control and Prevention (CDC) has not issued a Travel Health Notice level for Cambodia for COVID-19, indicating an unknown level of COVID-19 in the country.
 Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
 Before planning any international travel, please review the CDC's specific recommendations for vaccinated and unvaccinated travelers.

 Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Cambodia.